jurgenweber/doorbell/README.md

-#
+# My DoorBell

-# script to stream video camera and see if faces turn up in front of it
+script to stream my video camera and see if faces turn up in front of it it will then send a payload to moquitto mqtt.
-# then notify moquitto mqtt to do 'stuff' as a doorbell
-#

 Links:
 https://www.hackster.io/robin-cole/pi-camera-doorbell-with-notifications-408d3d